 Nonverbal means not using spoken words (as opposed to a verbal message), communicating by sending messages without speaking – through body language, gestures, or actions.
 It’s crucial for an entire communication process.

 Nonverbal communication is a transfer of information through body language composed of facial expressions, gestures, and eye contact—for example, a smile when you greet someone signals friendliness.
 Nonverbal communication plays a vital role in everyday life.

 Nonverbal communication relies on observing physical movements instead of verbal cues, such as when speaking.
-However, the use of nonverbal cues is a valuable skill in all areas of life.
+However, the use of nonverbal communication cues is a valuable skill in all areas of life.

 What is an example of nonverbal communication:

 Non-verbal communication can be seen as an example when someone doesn’t say anything, but their body language communicates anger or disappointment.
 An example would be the person who crosses his arms, slouches, and looks at the floor.

 Non-verbal communication skills are essential to everyday life.
 They help us get a sense of another person’s mood and feelings without verbally questioning them about it.
 Nonverbals can be seen as either positive or negative, but both contribute to the overall picture of someone’s personality.
 For example, if someone is smiling and laughing, we might automatically assume they are happy.